Why Bones Are Not Safe for Dogs

-Here are the top reasons that bones are bad for dogs (with thanks to the U.S. Food and Drug Administration):
+Here are the top reasons that bones are bad for dogs (according to the U.S. Food and Drug Administration):

 Broken teeth.
 Bones are very hard and can be brittle, making it easy for a dog to break one of its large chewing teeth.
-A broken tooth is painful, and whether the tooth is extracted or saved with a root canal, this is an expensive outcome.
+A broken tooth is painful and must be treated.
+Whether the tooth is extracted or saved with a root canal, this is an expensive outcome.

 Injuries to the mouth and tongue.
 The broken edges of bones can be razor sharp.
-Likewise, dogs can break off sharp shards that can pierce the tongue, the cheek, or the soft palate on the roof off the mouth.
+Dogs can break off sharp shards of bone, which can pierce the tongue, the cheek, or the soft palate on the roof of the mouth.

 Bones can get looped around the lower jaw.
-Round bones can get stuck around the lower jaw behind the lower canine teeth.
-This is certainly a very scary experience for the dog, and most dogs need to be sedated or anaesthetized in order to cut it off.
+Round bones can get stuck around the lower jaw, behind the lower canine teeth.
+This is a very scary experience for the dog, and most dogs need to be sedated or anesthetized in order to cut the bone off.

-Bones can cause a blockage in either the small intestine or the colon.
-Bone fragments can become lodged in the small intestines, causing a blockage, and requiring surgery to remove them.
-They can penetrate the intestinal wall and cause peritonitis.
-Bone fragments may travel far enough down the GI tract to get to the large bowel/colon.
-Once there, they can collect and cause severe constipation.
-This is extremely painful for the dog as the bone fragments scrape the lining of the colon and rectum.
-Enemas and manipulation are generally required to evacuate the large bowel.
-The trauma to the colon may cause significant bleeding from the rectum.
+Bones can cause a blockage in the small intestine or colon.
+Bone fragments can become lodged in the small intestines, causing a complete intestinal blockage.
+This is an emergency and requires surgical removal of the obstruction.
+If bone fragments travel down the gastrointestinal (GI) tract and reach the large bowel/colon, they may collect and cause constipation.
+This is painful for the dog, as the bone fragments scrape the lining of the colon and rectum and lead to significant trauma.
+Enemas and manipulation may be required to evacuate the large bowel.

 Contamination with pathogens on raw bones.
-There are several significant pathogens with which raw meat and bones can be contaminated - - E. coli, Salmonella species, and Listeria.
-These are pathogens that may or may not make a dog sick, but that certainly pose a significant health risk to the humans in the household.
+Raw meat and bones can be contaminated with a number of pathogens, including E. coli, Salmonella species, and Listeria.
+These pathogens may or may not make a dog sick, depending on the dog's health status, but pose a significant health risk to the humans in the household.
 Children, the elderly, and immunocompromised individuals are the most vulnerable, and these organisms can be life-threatening.

 Is there anything safe that I can give my dog to chew?